-Franchising allows a business owner to expand into new geographic markets by allowing others to use an owner's established systems and branding to duplicate them into these new markets.
+Franchising allows a business to expand into new geographic markets by allowing others to use an owner's established systems and branding to duplicate the systems and expand the brand into other markets.
 Setting up a franchise system provides for growth by utilizing capital provided by others to acquire capital assets, operating assets, as well as funding opening and other operational costs for additional storefronts under the business brand.
 A franchise arrangement also reduces certain risks and liabilities for the owner-turned-franchisor such as those related to loans, leases, employees and vendors, as those become franchisee responsibilities.

-Once a business owner has developed a franchise model, finding the right people to sign up as franchisees is the next step.
+Once a business has developed a franchise model, finding the right people to sign up as franchisees is the next step.
 Those are people who are genuinely interested in an opportunity to own a business and be their own boss, but do not necessarily have the abilities or resources to build a new business completely from scratch and, therefore, wish to join in on a successful and proven business model.
+On the other end of spectrum, are mature investors who are ready, willing and able to bring and grow a successful brand into the U.S. market.

 Franchising incentivizes franchisees to become invested in the success of their franchised business because they pay both an up-front initial franchise fee and ongoing royalty fees (and other fees, such as brand advertising fees) to the franchisor, and in many cases, invest a significant part of their net worth into the new business.
-Many business owners who turn to franchising find talented individuals who are very committed to making sure their franchise is a success.
-However, business owners looking into franchising should keep in mind that the success of one or even several pre-franchising owner-operated storefronts (by such prospective franchisor business owner) is not a sure prediction of success of additional storefronts in a franchise model.
+Many businesses who turn to franchising find talented individuals and investors who are very committed to making sure their franchise is a success.
+However, businesses looking into franchising should keep in mind that the success of one or even several pre-franchising owner-operated storefronts (by such prospective franchisor business owner) is not a sure prediction of success of additional storefronts in a franchise model.

-Franchising is not the best solution for every owner considering expansion.
+Franchising is not the best solution for every business considering expansion into the United States.
 An owner relinquishes some control when bringing in others to open and run a business unit as a franchise.
-While a franchisor retains certain powers over franchisees in the wider scope of the operation of the business unit, such as through the implementation of system-wide standards applicable to all franchisees, a franchisor is not permitted to exercise too much control over a franchisee, and certainly not over day-to-day operations of the franchisee's business.
+Under U.S. law, while a franchisor retains certain powers over franchisees in the wider scope the operation of the business unit, such as through the implementation of system-wide standards applicable to all franchisees, a franchisor is not permitted to exercise too much control over a franchisee, and certainly not over day-to-day operations of the franchisee's business.

-Business owners must also consider the costs to set up the franchise system and access to capital to cover such costs.
+Businesses must also consider the costs to set up the franchise system and access to capital to cover such costs.
 While franchising can be a lower-cost means of expansion in the long run after the franchise system is set up, the conversion to a franchise model requires an initial investment by the business owner.
-The owner will need to develop legal documents, such as a federally mandated Franchise Disclosure Document, and a franchise agreement form, as well as other legal and business documents and procedures such as operations manuals, marketing and advertising programs, and training programs prior to offering a franchise business opportunity to prospective franchisees.
+The business will need to develop legal documents in accordance with United States laws, such as a federally mandated Franchise

+Disclosure Document, and a franchise agreement form, as well as other legal and business documents and procedures such as operations manuals, marketing and advertising programs, and training programs prior to offering a franchise business opportunity to prospective franchisees.

-While "franchise law" is federal law based, some states impose additional legal requirements and documentation on franchisors pursuant to state law before the franchisor can solicit prospect franchisees in that particular state.
-Also, one of the cornerstones of a franchise system, its intellectual property, must be sufficiently protected, which typically includes Federal registration of the owner's trademarks.
+While "franchise law" is Federal law based, some U.S. states impose additional legal requirements and documentation on franchisors pursuant to state law before the franchisor can solicit prospect franchisees in that particular state.
+Also, one of the cornerstones of a franchise system, its intellectual property, must be sufficiently protected, which typically includes Federal registration of the owner's trademarks in the United States Patent and Trademark registry.